 Legal Nathan’s Hot Dog Eating Contest Betting

 Nathan’s Famous hot dogs are one of the most traditionally American foodstuffs around, and the frankfurter itself – despite its German name – is as American as Apple Pie.
-Of course, so is sports betting, and ever since competitive eating became a mainstream sensation over the last two decades, bettors have been chomping at the bit to get in on the action, making their wallets fat while professional eaters expand their waistlines.
+Of course, so is entertainment betting, and ever since competitive eating became a mainstream sensation over the last two decades, bettors have been chomping at the bit to get in on the action, making their wallets fat while professional eaters expand their waistlines.

 These days, you can wager on the biggest hot dog eating contest of the year at any reputable offshore sports betting site.
-While some states with legalized sports gambling also offer lines on such markets, most do not, and US bettors who want to chow down on the best betting lines can legally and safely use offshore sportsbooks to do just that.
+While some states with legal sports betting online also offer lines on such markets, most do not, and US bettors who want to chow down on the best betting lines can legally and safely use offshore sportsbooks to do just that.
 With our handy guide, we think you’ll relish betting on the Nathan’s Famous Hot Dog Eating Contest and other competitive eating events!

 If you live in Washington, there are state laws in effect that ban all online gambling, but we’ve never heard of anyone getting into legal hot(dog) water for wagering over the Internet.
 Still, WA residents are advised to sign up and gamble at the sites listed here only at their own risk.